Dynamics of Cross-Platform Attention to Retracted Papers: Data and Methods

-To label tweets that discuss the retraction of a paper, we first identified all posts that contained the term ``retract'', as it is often used in phrases such as ``it has been retracted'', ``journal retracts paper'', ``retraction of that paper'', etc. All such posts were considered to be discussing the retraction incident (a manual inspection of 50 random such posts on each platform shows no false positive cases).
-We then manually labeled each post that did not contain this keyword as either discussing the retraction or not.
+To label posts that discuss the retraction of a paper, we first identified all paper mentions that contained the term ``retract'', as it is often used in phrases such as ``it has been retracted'', ``journal retracts paper'', ``retraction of that paper'', etc. All such posts were considered to be discussing the retraction incident (a manual inspection of 50 random such posts on each type of platform shows no false positive cases).
+We then manually labeled each after-retraction post that did not contain this keyword as either discussing the retraction or not.
 Some examples are: ``We have to dig deeper!
 Science is never settled'' and ``Be careful when you are expected to believe something because `its science'.''
-Using this heuristic, we labeled all posts in news media and blogs.
-For social media, we labeled all posts from ``twitter'' as this is the largest platform in that group.
-For knowledge repositories, we labeled all posts from ``wikipedia'', the second largest platform in this category (the largest one is ``patent'', which does not usually discuss retraction).
+Using this method, we labeled all posts in news media and blogs.
+For social media, we labeled only posts from Twitter as this is the largest platform in that group.
+For knowledge repositories, we labeled Wikipedia posts, the second largest platform in this category (the largest one are patents, which we speculate do not usually discuss retraction).
 Note that since we did not label posts from all platforms, the mention volume of retracted papers after excluding retraction-related content is an overestimation.